Get insider access

 9.1

-The HiFiMan Sundara 2020 have a great passive soundstage performance.
+The HiFiMan Sundara 2020 have an amazing passive soundstage performance.
 You'll perceive their soundstage as big and wide, but sound seems to be coming from inside your head rather than from speakers in the room around you, which is similar to the HiFiMan Sundara 2018.
 In the song How Soon Is Now by The Smiths, it's possible to hear the different guitar parts move clearly across the stereo field.
 Because of their open-back design, the soundstage seems more open than that of closed-back headphones.

 0